NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 If you want to ensure you’re attracting the right people with your content and marketing campaigns, you need to pay attention to your audience analytics.
 This helps your agency refine the target audience, as you’ll have a better idea of which demographics you’re currently reaching, how people tend to find your client, and more.

-One way to collect helpful audience data is with a social media analytics tool.
+One way to collect helpful audience data is with a customizable social media reporting tool.
 After all, if people follow your client’s social media accounts and engage with their posts, it’s probably because they’re interested in what your client is selling.

-Social media analytics software can provide your agency with information about the demographics of your followers, what times they tend to be online, and — most importantly — what kinds of content, products, and posts they’re most interested in.
+Social media analytics software provides your agency with information about the demographics of followers, what times they tend to be online, and — most importantly — what kinds of content, products, and posts they’re most interested in.

 For example, with a custom social media dashboard, you can use data visualization tools to quickly analyze audience demographics data such as age ranges, top countries, top cities, and languages for each social platform you're using: